 As such, just like lawn care and lap dances, dispensaries are almost always a cash-only business.
 Some dispensaries will skirt this, but those are hard to find and can be fickle with the cards they accept.

 So, make sure to bring cash with you beforehand.
-Yes, dispensaries ALWAYS have ATMs in them because ATM companies understand the legal dynamic at play and are happy to collect their $3-7 fee per withdrawal.
+Yes, dispensaries ALWAYS have ATMs because ATM companies understand the legal landscape and are happy to collect their $3-7 fee per withdrawal.

 If you’re looking to buy anything above an eighth or are stocking up for a multi-day trip, you’ll want more than $200 on hand.
-Yes, that’s a lot of cash, but remember, states are taking approx. 20% of each transaction.
+Yes, that’s a lot of cash, but remember that states take approximately 20% of each transaction.

 Which Form Of Cannabis Is Best?

-I highly recommend starting with flower and/or potentially edibles as well.
+I highly recommend starting with flower and/or edibles.
 Flower is simply the whole unprocessed bud of the cannabis plant in all of its natural beauty.

 Edibles can also be a great option because you don’t have smoke entering your lungs, which can be less than desirable for some folks.

-There are also different recipes used that can increase or decrease the strength of the edible as well, allowing new and experienced tokers alike to find something that suits their personal tolerance level.
+There are also different recipes used that can increase or decrease the strength of the edible, allowing new and experienced tokers alike to find something that suits their personal tolerance level.

-For example, a 5mg serving size edible with a 1:1 THC-to-CBD ratio will be a lot mellower of a ride than a 100mg cookie entirely devoid of CBD.
+For example, a 5mg serving size edible with a 1:1 THC-to-CBD ratio will be a lot mellower a ride than a 100mg cookie entirely devoid of any CBD.

 The thing to remember with edibles, though, is they usually take 30-50 minutes on average to impact, meaning you’ll have to exercise restraint and know how to tell time to avoid overdoing it and having a bad time.